How a UPS Works

 Rackmount UPS

-Finally, a Line Interactive UPS has a similar design to an Offline / Standby, but with properties of an Online as well.
+A Line Interactive UPS has a similar design to an Offline / Standby UPS, but with properties of an Online UPS as well.
 A Line Interactive UPS can handle small under-voltages and over-voltages (about 20% from its standard voltage) by using a multi-tap variable voltage autotransformer or buck-boost converter.
 Even during these small under/over-voltages, the battery is not being used and is still being charged until there is a big under or over-voltage.
 Like an Online UPS there is no delay in switching power sources in the event of a failure.
+The three types are summarise below:

 UPS Type Benefits Limitations Value Proposition